US tries to ID hundreds of al Qaeda contacts after Yemen raid

 "The object was to go in and collect intelligence.
 We accomplished that, so from that perspective it was successful.
 I certainly understand how the family would look at this in a different light," Votel told CBS News.

 President Donald Trump defended the January raid in his Tuesday address to Congress.
-As Trump spoke, Owens' wife, Carryn, looked up at the ceiling, seemingly to her late husband, as she sat crying.
+As Trump spoke, Owens' widow, Carryn, looked up at the ceiling, seemingly to her late husband, as she sat crying.

 "Ryan was a part of a highly successful raid that generated large amounts of vital intelligence that will lead to many more victories in the future against our enemies,' " Trump said.